entelognathus/early-gnathostome-phylogeny/Character list 2023 to be compiled.md

 > - The coding of *Eosteus* is ?.
 The coding of *Megamastax amblyodus* is 0.

 > - The coding of *Meemannia*_like fish is ?.

+> - The coding of *Yipetalichthys* is 0.
+The coding of *Diandongpetalichthys liaojiaoshanensis*,*Eurycaraspis incilis*, *Quasipetalichthys haikouensis*, *Pauropetalichthys magnoculus*, *Ellopetalichthys scheii* should be revised from ? to 0.

 538. Roof of skeletal cavity for cerebellum and mesencephalon significantly higher than dorsal-most level of semicircular canals: (0) absent; (1) present.